North Kilworth

 The site of the "Old Hall" was noted to the northwest of the church, enclosed on three sides by a moat 18 feet wide and three feet deep with further earthworks.
 The moat has recently been dug out to create a water filled area for wildlife.

 The village is located on the edge of a large natural aquifer which accounts for the large number of springs in and around the area.
 Recent cessation of water extraction by Severn Trent water (for use in the nearby Market Harborough conurbation) has led to a rise in the local water table.

 Facilities

 There are no shops in North Kilworth, however a petrol station serves basic amenities.
-There is also a post office.
 An all weather tennis court area is situated opposite the school as well as a large football pitch area.
 North Kilworth F.C. play in the Leicestershire Senior League.

 The White Lion pub serves food and is popular with people attending Kilworth House hotel theatre.

 The Parish of North Kilworth also contains the Kilworth Springs Golf Club, Kilworth House Hotel and Outdoor Theatre.